transposit-connectors/slack_slash_command_dialog/README.md

 5. Navigate to the **OAuth & Permissions** page and make sure the following scopes are pre-selected:
    - `commands`
    - `bot`
+6. Add https://accounts.transposit.com/oauth/v2/handle-redirect as a Redirect URI.
-6. Click 'Save Changes' and install the app (You should get an OAuth access token after the installation)
+7. Click 'Save Changes' and install the app (You should get an OAuth access token after the installation)

 #### Add a Slash Command